 The original Foreign Contributions Regulation Act (FCRA) was passed in the year 1976, during the regime of Prime Minister Indira Gandhi.
 It prohibited electoral candidates, Political Parties, M.Ps, Judges and cartoonists to accept foreign funding.
 The justification of this act was that there should be a restriction of ‘foreign interference’ in domestic politics.

-With the new FCRA in place, the registration of any organization under FCRA has to be renewed every 5years, otherwise it gets automatically suspended.
-Moreover, only 50% of the foreign funds can be used for administrative purposes.
-Recently the Ministry of Home affairs have cancelled licenses of many NGOs and other Civil Society Organizations under FCRA 2010.
+With the new FCRA in place, the registration of any organization under FCRA has to be renewed every 5years, otherwise, it gets automatically suspended.
+Moreover, only 50% of foreign funds can be used for administrative purposes.
+Recently the Ministry of Home Affairs has cancelled licenses of many NGOs and other Civil Society Organizations under FCRA 2010.

-A strong monitoring and regulation of NGOs and CSOs is definitely needed.
-Quite often it is seen that, these organizations turn into a money laundering business and may also have links with organized crimes and terrorism.
+A strong monitoring and regulation of NGOs and CSOs are definitely needed.
+Quite often it is seen that these organizations turn into a money-laundering business and may also have links with organized crimes and terrorism.
 Licenses should not only be cancelled due to political dissent.
 It is because India is a democracy and the opinion of every section must be considered.
 Rather, wider aspects like a real threat to the integrity and the sovereignty of the nation should be seen.

-A self regulatory independent agency should be formed to monitor the activities of the CSOs.
+A self-regulatory independent agency should be formed to monitor the activities of the CSOs.
 In 2009, a 7member taskforce was set up to create a National Accreditation Council of India (NACI) for this purpose which has not yet been formed.
-It therefore becomes important today to bring an NACI in place instead of repealing FCRA or making it so aggressive.
+It, therefore, becomes important today to bring a NACI in place instead of repealing FCRA or making it so aggressive.

 For any assistance call 1800 - 274 - 5005